-The SAMOS system is operational on a 24-hours-a day, 7-days-a-week basis, where a dedicated SAMOS Operations team is available to monitor the system during business hours.
+The SAMOS system is operational 24 hours a day, seven days a week, where a dedicated SAMOS operations team is available to monitor the system during business hours.
 This team ensures the following:

-1. Business validation:

-- a.
-All SAMOS processors are up and running. - b.
-Possible system errors are attended to. - c.
-Message flows from or to SAMOS are monitored. - d.
-Problems reported by the participants are promptly attended to. - e.
-Incidents reported to the SAMOS technical support team are monitored and escalated as per operational procedures. - f.
-A positive continuous linked settlement (CLS) handshake report is sent out to the CLS Bank.
+- Business validation: - All the SAMOS processors are up and running. - Possible system errors are attended to. - Message flows from and to SAMOS are monitored. - Problems reported by the participants are promptly attended to. - Incidents reported to the SAMOS technical support team are monitored and escalated as per operational procedures. - A positive continuous linked settlement (CLS) handshake report is sent out to the CLS Bank. - Technical validation: - $\circ$ $\;$ Technical reports are received from the technical support team. - Technical problems are identified and attended to by the technical support team. - Society for Worldwide Interbank Financial Telecommunication (SWIFT) connections are up and running.

-2. Technical validation:

-- a.
-Technical reports are received from the Technical Support team. - Technical problems are identified and attended to by the SAMOS Technical Support team. - c.
-Society for Worldwide Interbank Financial Telecommunication (SWIFT) connections are up and running.